 They are very popular among younger, working, semi-retired and retired peoples who are looking for a community lifestyle and cost-effective housing.
 Lifestyle communities are structured very differently to retirement communities.
 Read on to understand more about how lifestyle communities work and explore how they might work for you.

-A helpful checklist packed with information to help you understand and consider a Lifestyle Community.
+A helpful checklist and guide packed with information to help you understand the key considerations to have when it comes to lifestyle communities.

 Lifestyle communities have surged in popularity in the past decade, with thousands of Australians choosing to put down roots in communities that cater to the needs of active older Aussies.
 Unlike retirement villages, which often have aged care facilities attached to the premises, lifestyle communities are designed for those in pre or early retirement who want to spend their days playing sports, socialising with other residents and immersing themselves in an active community life.